der LieblinHello everyone,

 der Schatz – the treasure, also used as “darling”

 0 of 6 questions completed Questions: You have already completed the quiz before.
 Hence you can not start it again.
 Quiz is loading… You must sign in or sign up to start the quiz.
-You must first complete the following: 0 of 6 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) What one is the wrong translation of the adjective “lieb” ?
+0 of 6 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) What one is the wrong translation of the adjective “lieb” ?
 What does Liebling mean?
 Which of these is a really common term of endearment among German couples?
 Which of the following sentence is really common mistake among language learners?
 What’s the proper way to express that something is our favorite of something in German?
 How would you say: “Wow, that is my favorite!”

 0 Essay(s) Pending (Possible Point(s): 0)